30 Enchanting Hideaways in the U.S. You've Never Heard of

 Where to fly: Raleigh-Durham International Airport

-Pro tip: After your long day of sightseeing, rest easy at The Historic Morris Harvey House Bed and Breakfast for a truly southern stay—complete with a wraparound porch and Victorian architecture.
+Pro tip: Rest easy at The Historic Morris Harvey House Bed and Breakfast for a truly southern stay—complete with a wraparound porch and Victorian architecture.

 New Paltz, New York